There are 2 main ways to find journal articles:

 Q Why do some links to full text not work?

-Although you can not locate the full text of journal articles or book chapters using WebBridge, we may still have the item - see "I can't find an article using WebBridge - what do I do next?"
+If the link to full text doesn't work or is absent, we may still have the item - see "I can't find an article using WebBridge - what do I do next?"

 Q There is no full text link in the menu.
 Does that mean the article is not available?

-A There are many reasons why there might not be a full text link.
-For example, there might be an error in the reference in the database and the WebBridge server does not have enough information to construct a path to the full text.
-It is always worth checking the library catalogue separately if you have had no luck with WebBridge.
-Link to thelibrary catalogue to double check if the library has a copy in print or electronic format.
+A There are a number of reasons why there might not be a full text link.
+So it is always worth checking the library catalogue separately if you have had no luck with WebBridge.
+Use the link to the library catalogue in the WebBridge window to double check if the library has a copy in print or electronic format.

 Q Sometimes the full text link will take me to the article, but other times only to the journal.
 Why?

 A WebBridge gets you as close as it can to the full text of the article.
-However, the publisher's web site sometimes only allows linking to the table of contents or to the journal's home page.
-When this happens, refer back to the reference in the database and browse down the issues until you reach the full text of the article.
+However, how close it can get depends on the journal's web site.
+When this happens, refer to the reference details in WebBridge, then on the journal site browse the issues until you reach the full text of the article.

 Q Why are there multiple links to full text?